4 Google Updates To Bear In Mind in 2022

 With that said, MUM is more powerful than Bert at least by 1000 times according to Google.
 It’s meant for helping Google not only understand Search intent and context but also videos, images and podcasts.
 It will all this in about 75 languages.

 So what does MUM mean for your website in terms of SEO?

 MUM will give Google new ways of better understanding the content on your website and rendering it to the right searches when need be.
 How is this so?

-According to Google, due to MUMs multimodal machine learning approach, it can unlock information from different formats(documents(HTML, PDF, TXT,,), images, audio, video and contextualising and linking content beyond the artificial levels of language) and make connections between them, thus providing searchers with answers when a query is made.
+According to Google, due to the MUMs multimodal machine learning approach, it can unlock information from different formats(documents(HTML, PDF, TXT,), images, audio, and video and contextualising and linking content beyond the artificial levels of language) and make connections between them, thus providing searchers with answers when a query is made.

 This in turn enables MUM to provide better answers to complex queries.

 So moving forward, it would be prudent as an add-on to focus the production of content in other formats such as images, video and audio to help Google understand what you are trying to communicate and render it to would-be website victors.